SkyWors/BruteInfiniteCraft/readme.md

 - [+] mean that the item was not in the database,
 - [*] mean that the item is a first discovery,
 - [_] mean nothing new.
+- [X] mean that nothing can be crafted from items